flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-There were numerous chips released using the P6 microarchitecture.
+There were numerous chips shipped that implement the P6 microarchitecture.
 Specifically, the Xbox includes one model called **Coppermine**.
-This was also released as the second revision of the Pentium III (replacing the 'Katmai' core) and includes the following components:
+This was also released as the second revision of the Pentium III (replacing the 'Katmai' core) and features the following components:
 - **32 KiB L1** cache: Divided between 16 KiB for instructions and 16 KiB for data.
 - Integrated **128 KiB L2** cache: This is *odd* since the off-the-shelf Coppermine has 256 KiB of L2.
 In fact, the Coppermine128 (found in the Intel 'Celeron' brand, the low-end Pentium alternative) has the same amount of L2.
-This is probably done to reduce manufacturing costs, and keep this console at a competitive price.
+Hence, this was probably done to reduce manufacturing costs and keep this console at a competitive price.
 - 133 MHz **Front-side bus**: This is the bus that connects the L2 cache with the memory controller, we'll see more about it later on.
-  - Intel names it 'Front-side bus' to distinguish it from another bus which connects the L2 (external cache) with the L1 (internal cache).
-The latter bus is called 'Back-side bus' and yes...
-It's an unfortunate name to use in the UK.
+  - Intel names it 'Front-side bus' to distinguish it from another bus which connects L2 (external cache) with L1 (internal cache).
+The latter bus is called 'Back-side bus'... and it's an unfortunate name to use in the UK.

-Coppermine also features two 'enhancements' over their original implementation of L2 cache, these are the **Advanced Transfer Cache** and the **Advanced System Buffering**.
-To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks found in the Front-side bus.
+Coppermine also adds two 'enhancements' over their original implementation of L2 cache, these are the **Advanced Transfer Cache** and the **Advanced System Buffering**.
+To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks in the Front-side bus.

-Finally, the chip uses the 'Micro-PGA2' socket to connect it to the motherboard, but like any other console, the Xbox has it soldered with a Ball Grid Array or 'BGA'.
+Finally, the chip uses the 'Micro-PGA2' socket fit on the motherboard, but like any other console, the Xbox has it soldered with a Ball Grid Array or 'BGA'.
 {{% /inner_markdown %}}

 {{< /tab >}}